An Optimal Switching Approach for Bird Migration: Mathematical modeling

 The whole switching process is shown in Figure \ref{fig:2}.
-If we fix x $\in [0, L_1-\epsilon)$, where the bird still migrate within the continent and do not reach the ocean, the individual bird can choose to switch between detour and waiting depending on time.
-As the individual bird reach the ocean, where x is fixed within the interval $[L_1-\epsilon, L_1+\epsilon]$, it can choose either to detour along the coast or to take direct flight over the ocean.
-Then it is the scenario where the individual bird arrive to a stop-over site, which is a small interval $(x-\epsilon, x+\epsilon)$ with $x\in (L_1+2 \epsilon, L-\epsilon)$.
-It can choose to rest and forage, or continue to detour along the coast.
-If the bird at the stopover site wants to leave, it can either choose to continue detouring along the coast or fly over the ocean from the site.
+Here we label the $i$-th stopover sites by the interval $[L_i-\epsilon, L_i+\epsilon]$.
+For x $\in [0, L_1-\epsilon)$, where the bird still migrate within the continent and do not reach the ocean, the individual bird continues in the state ``detour flight" until it reaches the first stopover site $[L_1-\epsilon, L_1+\epsilon]$ (representing the first staging area near the ocean).
+At this point, it can choose either to detour along the coast or to take direct flight over the ocean.
+If it adopts a direct flight, then it switches to the respective diffusion process which does not terminate until it arrives at the destination.
+Otherwise, it continues to the next stopover site and the process repeats itself.